Where a recession might hurt the Puget Sound region worst

 This would be no “good, we can catch our breath!” moment.
 First, a downturn in construction would affect a major source of city revenues, including those that have helped generously fund social services.
 Second, among those losing their jobs would be average blue-collar workers.

 Retail.
 This sector is already under heavy pressure from online shopping, changing consumer habits and weak paychecks for many.
 Still, retail is a big employer.
-And Seattle benefits by having a downtown that never lost its retail critical mass, although many useful and beloved shops have closed in many years.
+And Seattle benefits by having a downtown that never lost its retail critical mass, although many useful and beloved shops have closed in recent years.

 Consumers cut discretionary spending first when storm clouds appear.
 Retailers on the edge are pushed over.
 The situation grows worse depending on the depth and length of the downturn.
 And this is another sector that ripples out to supply chains and sales taxes.